minhkhoi1412/Writing_Data_Scientist_Blog_Post/README.md

 This project focuses on answering the following questions:

-- What are the most common verifications from host in the listings ?
+- What are the most common verifications from hosts in the listings?
-- How different types of features attract the guests for renting a homestay ?
+- How do different types of features attract the guests for renting a homestay?
-- What are the most influential features affect the price of homestays in Seattle ?
+- What are the most influential features that affect the price of homestays in Seattle?

 ## **File Descriptions**